oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/test-robot/test-robot.md

 3. Within a minute or two, the robot's state should change to **Active**.
 Keep hitting the Refresh button until the state changes to the desired value.

-## Task 3: Test the Robot in its Environment
+## Task 3: Run the Robot in its Environment

 Provide a valid request payload to start the robot.
 The robot will then enter the specified Purchase Order in Oracle ERP Cloud and fetch the supplier name from the User Interface, and return that value as response in the flow.